SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

   - **Socially:** Interacting through text and video is just not the same as in-person.
 Text is clumsy and can easily lead to misunderstandings.
 Video calls may introduce latency and exclude the context/space that each person is in.
 Being behind a screen makes it all too easy to tune out or multi-task.

-What's more, it's 2022 and we're all tired of virtual everything...
+What's more, it's 2022 and we're all tired of virtual everything…

 But these are all challenges we believe that we can meaningfully improve upon.
 Again, our solutions may not be perfect, but we've strived to prioritize the social conference experience.